 Three problems I see with Evernote templates are that the stock templates suck.
 They are useless, too generalized to be of any use.
 Second, when I click on Templates when I've started a new note, I always go to Evernote's tab of their templates and have to switch to mine.
 A small annoyance, but an annoyance nonetheless: put your customers first Evernote!

-The last problem has nothing to do with Evernote and everything to do with what I call “Digital Perfectionism”.
+The last problem has nothing to do with Evernote and everything to do with what I call "Digital Perfectionism".
 With digital tools what you create is never as good or as polished as you want.
 So I can waste hours trying to improve something that no one else but me will ever see.
-Keeping this predilection on a short leash is definitely something I’m going to have to do: unchained, everything I do online - which really is most of what I do - will take too long.
+Keeping this predilection on a short leash is definitely something I'm going to have to do: unchained, everything I do online - which really is most of what I do - will take too long.

 Still, until there's a better way to define digital processes than Evernote templates, they are a "good enough" solution to implement.